 Princess Leia Organa, as played by Carrie Fisher in the original Star Wars trilogy, is one of the biggest female movie icons in movie history, and, without a doubt, the biggest female icon in science-fiction (granted that there aren't that many female characters in the genre, but it's still a major thing).
-It seemed only logical, under such outstanding qualifications, to have her kick start our new series of articles dedicated to Movie Icons and how their Costume Design helped them become Icons in the first place.
+It seemed only logical, under such outstanding qualifications, to have her kick start a new series of articles dedicated to Movie Icons and how their Costume Design helped them become Icons in the first place.

 If you ask someone what they think of when they hear Star Wars, they'll probably say; "Yoda", or "the Death Star", or "the lightsabers"...
 And at one point or another, they'll say "Princess Leia's buns".
 Her look, particularly in A New Hope, is one of the most visually iconic elements in the movie.
 And though some people might prefer the "slave bikini" costume from The Return of the Jedi, it's the white gown from Episode IV that made the character iconic to begin with.
-But, how could such a simple design hit so hard the popular consciousness of movie goers?
+But, how could such a simple design hit so hard the popular consciousness of moviegoers?
 What's the formula?
-We'll let's dive in!
+Let's dive in!

 A New Hope, originally released simply as Star Wars, was a movie no one thought would ever amount to anything.
 The movie was rejected by numerous studios and, in the end, was only picked up by 20th Century Fox because George Lucas agreed to renounce to his salary as director (instead he asked to be granted the full revenue of merchandising for the film, which has made him, to this day, a very rich man).

-And yet, when the movie hit theaters on May 1977, it became an overnight success; earning millions and securing the future of the franchise.
+And yet, when the movie hit theaters in May 1977, it became an overnight success; earning millions and securing the future of the franchise.
 It was the beginning of a new era.
 Was it because of John Williams' amazingly engaging score?
-Because it was a fun movie in the mist of the more depressing New Hollywood Products?
+Because it was a fun movie in the midst of the more depressing New Hollywood Products?
 In my opinion, it was its incredible balance between old and new where it managed to truly resonate.
 The final movie, whilst being a clear homage to the sword-buckling movies of the Golden Age of Hollywood, still managed to feel new and fresh.
-Whilst honoring the classics, Star Wars heralded a new age of movie making.
+Whilst honoring the classics, Star Wars heralded a new age of movie-making.
 An age of special effects and bombastic climaxes.

 John Mollo, a British specialist in military uniforms, is the name behind the Costume Designs for A New Hope, which happened to be his first job as a designer.
 Previously, he had worked as a consultant for the military uniforms for films such as Nicholas and Alexandra (1971) and Barry Lyndon (1975).

-He would later on continue the path of Costume Design with movies such as Alien (1979), The Empire Strikes Back (1980), Gandhi (1982), Greystoke: The Legend of Tarzan (1984) and Chaplin (1992).
+He would, later on, continue the path of Costume Design with movies such as Alien (1979), The Empire Strikes Back (1980), Gandhi (1982), Greystoke: The Legend of Tarzan (1984) and Chaplin (1992).
 He even won two Academy Awards for Costume Design; the first for his work in A New Hope and the second for his work in Gandhi.

 LEIA: CREATING AN ICON

-Princess Leia Organa, the strong-willed, determined, sassy and all around amazing rebel, was first introduced to the world in what has become the most iconic white dress in movie history.
+Princess Leia Organa, the strong-willed, determined, sassy and all-around amazing rebel, was first introduced to the world in what has become the most iconic white dress in movie history.
 This is a rather fascinating fact, taking into account that it's probably the simplest white dress in movie history as well.
 Then why does it work so well?

 Well, it works because it relies on creatively combining visual ideas that have proven effective before.
 Thus creating this symbolic entity that works at a completely subliminal level; helping us know what this character is and stands for with only a glance.